 You’ll come off as autistic, or even as a clown because it’s too big of a jump.
 It’s not normal.

 Yet, we need to end with rapport breaking because that’s the one that will come across as higher status and gain us respect and attraction.

 Putting it together subconsciously, the effect we are going for is this:

-‘Friendly’ into ‘the transition’ and ending with ‘strong and almost a little prideful’.
+‘Friendly’ into ‘the transition’ and ending with ‘strong and almost prideful’.

 In other words; it conveys social power.

-Men and women alike respect and look up to power.
+Men and women alike respect and admire power.